End-member modelling analysis (EMMA) – unmixing grain-size data to decipher process systems

 devtools these versions can be downloaded (no guarantee for the very latest version, see time stamp on GitHub) and used for installation typing

 EMMAgeo has seen quite a bit of success and wide application.
 Hence, there is material of differnt depth and scope available.
-Currently, we are working on a profound introduction and validation article.
+Currently, we are working on a profound validation article.

 - A brief interactive PICO presentation